2005:

 1934:

 MGM releases their version of Babes in Toyland, featuring Laurel & Hardy.
-A scene features a costumed child dressed like Mickey Mouse!
+Also known as March of the Wooden Soldiers, a scene features the Three Little Pigs and a costumed child dressed like Mickey Mouse!
+The Hal Roach Studios has obtained permission from Disney to use the characters.

 2008: